bdurand/ultra_settings/README.md

 ### Environment Variables

 Settings will first try to load values from environment variables.
-Environment variables are a good place to define environment specific values.
+Environment variables are a good place to define environment specific values or sensitive values that you do not want to store in your codebase.

 #### Default Behavior

 By default, environment variables for settings are constructed using a prefix based on the configuration class name, with the field name appended.
-For example, a class named `Configs::MySettingsConfiguration` will use the prefix `CONFIGS_MY_SETTINGS_`, resulting in environment variables like CONFIGS_MY_SETTINGS_HOST.
+For example, a class named `Configs::MySettingsConfiguration` will use the prefix `CONFIGS_MY_SETTINGS_`, resulting in environment variables like `CONFIGS_MY_SETTINGS_HOST`.

 #### Customizing Environment Variables

 You can customize the behavior of environment variable naming in several ways:

-- Explicit Environment Variables: You can specify the name of the environment variable to use for a field by setting the `env_var` option on the field.
+- **Explicit Environment Variables:** You can specify the name of the environment variable to use for a field by setting the `env_var` option on the field.
 This allows you to use a different name than the default.

-- Lowercase Environment Variables: Set `env_var_upcase` to false in your configuration class to use lowercase environment variable names.
+- **Lowercase Environment Variables:** Set `env_var_upcase` to false in your configuration class to use lowercase environment variable names.

-- Custom Delimiter: The delimiter between module names and before the setting name can be customized by setting `env_var_delimiter` on your configuration class.
+- **Custom Delimiter:** The delimiter between module names and before the setting name can be customized by setting `env_var_delimiter` on your configuration class.
 For example, using a delimiter of "." in `Configs::MySettingsConfiguration` would produce environment variables like `CONFIGS.MY_SETTINGS.HOST`.

-- Custom Prefix: Set `env_var_prefix` on your configuration class to specify an explicit prefix for environment variables.
+- **Custom Prefix:** Set `env_var_prefix` on your configuration class to specify an explicit prefix for environment variables.
 This allows for more flexibility in naming conventions.

-- Disabling Environment Variables: You can disable environment variables as a default source for fields by setting `environment_variables_disabled` to `true` in your configuration class.
+- **Disabling Environment Variables:** You can disable environment variables as a default source for fields by setting `environment_variables_disabled` to `true` in your configuration class.
+You can disable environent variables on individual fields by setting `env_var` on the field to `false`.

 If a setting value cannot be loaded from an environment variable, then it's value will attempt to be loaded from a runtime setting.